MWDelaney/bootstrap-3-shortcodes/README.md

 	      ...
 	    [/column]
 	  [/row]

-The container component is also supported in case your theme doesn't incude a container.
+The container component is also supported in case your theme doesn't include a container.

 	[container]
 	  [row]